When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Take Note

-Not all systems are the same.
-Some obstetric professionals use a scale of -5 to +5 station (2).
+Not all measuring systems are identical.
+Some obstetric professionals use a scale ranging from -5 to +5 station (2).

 When Should I Expect My Baby to Drop?